Vasilikos, Zakynthos

 The Vasilikos peninsula in the south-east of the island comprises folded land with low, pine-forested mountains and quiet coves.
-Most of it has been protected from large-scale development because of the loggerhead turtles that breed on Gerakas beach.
+Most of it has been protected from large-scale development because of the loggerhead sea turtles that breed on Gerakas beach.
 Vasilikos is the main community on the peninsula.
 It has a rugged coastline with numerous beaches, known for their good swimming conditions.
 Vasilikos is also famous for its hotels, villas and restaurants.
 The beach resort Porto Roma lies east of the village.